1) Chennai Super Kings vs. Kings XI Punjab – 299 runs or fewer

 Analysis

+1) A spot in the top four will be up for grabs when Chennai Super Kings battle Kings XI Punjab at Centurion Park with either team able to clinch a spot in the semi-finals with a victory.
 As always there is a terrific preview of the match from CricInfo.
 Both teams are in decent form, going 3-2 in their last 5 matches.
 Chennai's most recent match, against Kolkata Knight Riders, saw 377 runs being scored as Kolkata successfully chased 188 runs by Chennai in the first innings.
 Captain M. Dhoni called it one of the worst bowling performances all year in the Indian Premier.
 Chennai won the match previous to the Kolkata debacle, chasing Mumbai Indians' 147 runs successfully by scoring 151 with only 3 wickets against them.
 Kings XI Punjab are coming off a nail-biting victory over Deccan Chargers, winning by 1 run, 134/7 to 133/8, as they successfully fended of Deccan.
 They also picked up an impressive victory over Delhi Daredevils by 5 wickets, 123/4 to 120/9.
 Altogether Kings XI Punjab have collected 17 wickets from their previous two matches.
 They will need to do that well against Chennai to defeat the Super Kings for the first time ever in the Indian Premier.
 With orange cap leader Matthew Hayden near the top of the order a few early wickets would greatly boost Kings XI's chances.
 Their first match of the tournament saw 357 runs being scored as Hayden went ballistic, scoring 89 runs off 58 balls for a strike rate of 153.45!
 Punjab nearly won the match anyways but for the death bowling of Surresh Raina.
 He was not up to the task against Kolkata, however, which is a concern for the Super Kings.
 Punjab's bowlers will still have a difficult task in any case as Chennai's batsmen are all in prime form.
 These two teams have seen 300 or more runs scored in three of the four matches they have played.
 All three times the Super Kings batted first, and the one match which saw only 228 runs scored had Kings XI batting first with Chennai completing the chase with 31 balls remaining.
 For this match purple cap hopeful, Yusuf Abdulla, should get the start in favor of Brett Lee, but whoever starts the Punjabi will have strong bowlers.
 It should be a great match with the most in-form bowling side facing the most in-form batting side.
 I think it will be the falling of wickets that will decide if this match goes over 300 runs or under.
 If Chennai bowl as they did against Kolkata then Kings XI will surely score over 150 runs, but if Kings XI can get batsmen such as Hayden and Dhoni out before they reach their half-centuries the match will surely go under 300.

 "I am sure that tomorrow we shall see a very interesting match between two teams representing different styles.
 Werder are playing attacking football.
 They have physical presence.
 Shakhtar’s style is based on individual skills."

+A couple of previews give some perspective for the match, one being from Soccer Lens.
+They highlight Shakhtar Donetsk's excellent form domestically, winning their past 6 matches, and in the UEFA Cup in which they defeated Tottenham Hotspur, CSKA Moscow, Olympique Marseille, and Dynamo Kiev by a combined score of 12 to 4.
 Another nice preview can be found atgoal.com.
 They point out Shakhtar Donetsk are the healthier side, with only Tomas Hübschman to miss.
 Both previews predict a 2-1 win for Shakhtar Donetsk despite most sports books very slightly favoring Werder Bremen to be the first German side to win a European competition in 8 years.
 Part of the reason for this is the German Bundesliga being highly regarded with respect to the Ukrainian Premier League and the fact a Ukrainian club has never won a UEFA Cup or Champions League trophy.
 I think Shakhtar Donetsk will prove to be the more disciplined side, and with a strong defense will be able to clear most balls before Pizarro, Rosenberg, and Hunt can cause too much danger.
 The key for Werder Bremen in this match, in my mind, is the play of their backfield and keeper Tim Wiese.
 Shakhtar Donetsk's Brazilian attack will be on target with shots conceded to them inside the box, so they will have to do well on clearance.
 On top of that players like Ilsinho and Jadson have the skill to be on target from distance.
 Wiese will have to be at his very best to deny those opportunities.
-Overall I think Shakhtar Donetsk will prove to be the more disciplined side and that will make the difference in a 3-2 win in extra time for the Ukrainians.
+Overall I think Shakhtar Donetsk will prove to be the more disciplined side and that will make the difference in a 3-2 win in extra time for the Ukrainians.4) The Washington Nationals are hoping to snap a 6 game losing streak tonight when they host the Pittsburgh Pirates who are the winners of 4 straight.
+Washington will look to John Lannan and their strong offense to deliver.
+Lannan has a 4.00 ERA and 1.47 WHIP through 8 starts this season, fairly respectable numbers.
+They only tell half of the story, however, which is that only half of Lannan's starts would qualify as quality starts.
+Part of the reason for the lack of quality starts is that he has yet to throw over 100 pitches, limiting how far he can go in a game.
+He has a good ground out to fly out ratio, but he has some control issues, yielding 7 home runs in his 8 starts.
+The Pirates have been batting .305 and slugging .500 in their last three games, and have a lifetime batting average of .269 against Lannan.
+I think they may start to average out, but with the number of poor starts under Lannan's belt Pittsburgh's batting may not drop off much at all.
+To help ensure they do keep hitting the Pirates are likely to startCraig Monroe against the left-hander Lannan.

 "It's pretty much mostly because of my back and all the things going on.
 So hopefully Wednesday will be a different story and we'll turn the corner."

 His back supposedly feels fine today, but one has to wonder about 'all the things going on.'
 Cleveland have only batted .230 with a slugging average of .390 in their last three games but have a slugging average over .450 against Meche in 254 at bats, so I think they should hit fairly well.
 If Meche has not regained his form the Royals will be looking at overcoming 5 or 6 runs instead of just 2 or 3.
 Fortunately, Kansas City has been batting well themselves and will be facing Fausto Carmona, against whom they have a .343 batting average and .496 slugging average in 137 at bats.
 Carmona has been consistently average in his starts for the most part.
 He has a 5.70 ERA and a 1.54 WHIP in 471/3 innings this season.
 In his last two starts he's pitched 12 innings, giving up 6 earned runs off of 8 hits.
 One problem for him has been walking batters onto base.
 In those two starts he walked 9 batters while striking out only 6, and he has a K/BB ratio of 1.0 all season.
 I think the Royals only win as long as Meche has a decent outing, keeping the Royals close, or allowing them to take a lead if Carmona has a poor outing.
-The Royals' bullpen can be counted on to hold a lead, but as in yesterday's game where the Royals scored 4 runs in the 9th inning to win, the Indians bullpen cannot.
+The Royals' bullpen can be counted on to hold a lead, but as in yesterday's game where the Royals scored 4 runs in the 9th inning to win, the Indians bullpen cannot.8) The St. Louis Cardinals will try to win two games in a row for the first time since the beginning of May, when they won two against the visiting Pittsburgh Pirates.
+Helping them in their cause will be 2005 Cy Young Award winner Chris Carpenter, who will get his first start since injuring himself in a game against Arizona while batting after pitching 3 scoreless innings.

 11) The New York Mets try to avoid a three game sweep at the hands of the Los Angeles Dodgers tonight after losing the first game due to costly errors.
 Starting for New York will be Livan Hernandez, who carries a 5.59 ERA and 1.53 WHIP into the game.
 Opposite Hernandez will be Jeff Weaver, filling in for the scratched Stults.
 It will be Weaver's third start of the season.
 Weaver's WHIP is not much better than Hernandez's at 1.44, the difference being Weaver's WHIP consists of 70% hits and 30% walks, while Hernandez's WHIP is made up of 80% hits and 20% walks.
 Being walked does not count as an at bat, and obviously, precludes a player from getting a hit in that plate appearance.